All Episodes

 Don't tell me there aren't going to be any more earmarks.

-That's another BS pile of malarkey.
+That's another BS pile of malaria.

-No more earmarks, no more pork.
+No more earmarks, no more pork?

 You really think there's not going to be any more pork?